NCAA men’s soccer tournament: Reigning champ Georgetown seeded eighth

-Because of the pandemic, the tournament was scaled back to 36 teams from 48, moved to the spring from the fall and scheduled entirely in sites in North Carolina.
+Because of the pandemic, the NCAA tournament was scaled back to 36 teams from 48, moved to the spring from the fall and scheduled entirely at sites in North Carolina.

-Because of the altered season, Georgetown’s top prospects, Jacob Montes, Rio Hope-Gund and Derek Dodson, left the program in recent weeks to pursue pro opportunities.
+Because of the altered season, Georgetown’s top prospects — Jacob Montes, Rio Hope-Gund and Derek Dodson — left the program in recent weeks to pursue pro opportunities.

-From the region, Maryland (4-4-2) and Virginia Tech (6-6-3) parlayed strong schedules into at-large berths, while American (4-1-2) and James Madison (5-0-3) earned automatic slots for winning respective conference tournaments.
+From the region, Maryland (4-4-2) and Virginia Tech (6-6-3) parlayed strong schedules into at-large berths, and American (4-1-2) and James Madison (5-0-3) earned automatic slots for winning their conference tournaments.

 Virginia (7-8-1) will miss the tournament for the first time since 1980, ending the longest streak in the country.

-AU, making its first appearance since 2004, is among eight teams playing first-round matches.
-The Eagles will face Jacksonville (7-4-1) on April 29 in Winston-Salem, N.C., with the winner taking on Clemson at the same location.
+American, making its first appearance since 2004, is among eight teams playing first-round matches.
+The Eagles will face Jacksonville (7-4-1) on April 29 in Winston-Salem, with the winner taking on Clemson at the same location.

 All second-round matches will take place May 2, including Georgetown-High Point in Matthews; Virginia Tech vs. Oregon State (9-4-0) in Greensboro; Maryland vs. Missouri State (11-1-0) in Wilmington; and James Madison vs. Central Florida (8-3-1) in Wilson.